suchov/suchov.github.io/cv.md

 R&D Group/Engineering Manager

-- Manage 2 R&D scrum teams
+- Manage 2 scrum teams to meet the objectives
-- Helped to build personal development and give regular feedback to team members
+- Helped to build personal development plan and give regular feedback to team members
 - Build trastfull environment to empower the teammates to be a part of changes
 - Responsible for delivering on time and in budget
-- Building deliverly plans for teams ...
+- Building deliverly plans for teams

 #### [Exabeam](https://www.exabeam.com/) (2019 July - 2020 June) Kyiv, Ukraine